Canon 1Ds vs Olympus TG-5

 One feature that is present on the 1Ds, but is missing on the TG-5 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1Ds writes its imaging data to Compact Flash cards, while the TG-5 uses SDXC cards.
-The 1Ds features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the TG-5 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Olympus Tough TG-5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |3.||Canon 1D X Mark III||Y||mono / mono||Y||Y||mini||3.1||Y||-||Y|

 |5.||Canon 1D X Mark II||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 |9.||Canon 1Ds Mark III||Y||mono / -||-||-||-||2.0||-||-||-|

 |13.||Canon 1Ds Mark II||Y||- / -||-||-||-||2.0||-||-||-|